culvertsoft/mgen/index.md

 MGen is a toolkit for serializing, analyzing and modifying polymorphic objects, by using generated visitor methods, in a way that is generic, storage format agnostic and backwards compatible.

-Using MGen in your c++ application could look like this:
+E.g. using MGen for c++ object serialization can look like this:

 {% highlight c++ %}